77kio/AnatomyForArtists/Fat-spots.md

 # Breast
-The berast lay on top of the pectoralis mayor and are visibly one with it.
+The berast lay on top of the pectoralis mayor and are visibly "one" with it.

 - Breast fat